kingsdigitallab/alice-thornton/frontend/about/index.md

 ## About Our Research Project

-This AHRC-funded research project, in partnership with Durham Cathedral, has created an online digital edition of all four of Alice Thornton’s autobiographical Books as its main output.
+This AHRC-funded research project (Ref: AH/V012738/1), in partnership with Durham Cathedral, has created an online digital edition of all four of Alice Thornton’s autobiographical Books as its main output.
 To date, our knowledge of Thornton’s life has largely been dependent on a nineteenth-century edition by Charles C. Jackson that selected materials from some of those manuscript Books to produce a single, chronological narrative of her life.

 By contrast, our edition makes the full text of all four manuscripts freely available for the first time.
 This allows users to compare and contrast her versions of events and examine how she revised her story.